A look into our 'World Puppetry Day' 2023

 Puppetry Today

-Puppetry is my art form!
+Puppetry is our art form!
 It has been around for centuries, and while its popularity may have waned in recent times, it remains an important tool for political and social commentary.
 In our 21st century, where freedom of speech is often under threat, puppetry allows artists to express themselves in a way that can be both humorous and poignant, without fear of persecution in most countries.
 In this article, we will explore why puppetry is of great political and social importance in our world today.

 Puppetry as a form of protest